 - Will receive training in:

 - The Stand Up!
-Speak Out! ® curriculum created by Institute for Girls’ Development CEO and founder, Dr. Melissa Johnson
+Speak Out! ® curriculum created by the Institute for Girls’ Development CEO and founder, Dr. Melissa Johnson

 - Effectively working with groups of girls at different developmental stages

 - Safety protocol and CPR / First aid

 - Co-facilitate workshops with groups of eight to fifteen girls